frequently asked questions

 We are dedicated to the premise that one does not need to feel worse in order to behave better.
 Behavior improves as discouragement lessens.
 Teachers use "I" messages: "I can't let you...," and "I can see that you are very angry."
 No discipline that shames or belittles a child will be employed.

 No. The Children's Center provides fresh fruit, various crackers, goldfish or pretzels, and purified water during each class time.
+Every month a snack schedule is posted at the Children’s Center.
 If your child has allergies please speak with the Director.

 The Children's Center provides a snack during each class time.
 If your child wishes to stay for lunch (or come in early in the case of our afternoon students), then they bring their lunch from home — clearly labeled with their name and classroom.
 We are a peanut free school.
 Get more information about lunch